Home » Lung Health Checks » East Riding of Yorkshire

 Where is my nearest Lung Health Check mobile unit?

 The NHS Lung Health Check mobile unit will be located at different locations across the area to make it easy to access.
-The unit will be based at East Riding Leisure Centre, Withernsea HU19 2QA, from October 31st 2023.
+The unit will be based at Lidl, Great Gutter Lane West, Willerby, HU10 6DP.

-Whether you’re travelling by bus, car, or walking, information on how to get to the Leisure Centre can be found here.
+Whether you’re travelling by bus, car, or walking, information on how to get to Lidl can be found here.

 Find out more